 After Tooth Extraction

-Jaw pain can occur after a tooth extraction especially after difficult, surgical, or multiple extractions.
-If extreme jaw pain occurs, this can be a sign of wound infection.
+Jaw pain may occur after a tooth extraction, especially after difficult, surgical, or multiple extractions.
+If extreme pain occurs, this can be a sign of wound infection.
 In that case, you should consult your surgeon or dentist immediately.

 Sinuses are hollow air spaces surrounding the nose and produce secretions, known as “mucus”.
-A sinus infection causes an excess of mucus secretion which causes jaw pain or pressure especially when the affected person bends over or lying down.
+Sinusitis is an inflammation or swelling of the tissue lining the sinuses, which can cause pain in your teeth, jaw, or ears.
+Also, it causes facial pressure (around the nose, eyes, and forehead), especially when the affected person bends over or lies down.

 You may have other symptoms that occur with jaw pain.
 Identifying these symptoms can help your dentist make a diagnosis.
 These include:

 - Teeth grinding

 - Clicking or popping sound with opening or closing the mouth

 - Pain in the neck, shoulder, and back

 Visit your dentist if you have discomfort in the jaw.
 Your dentist will ask you some questions about any medical or dental condition you have, medications you take, and any related symptoms.
 Then, they will examine your mouth searching for:

 - Gum disease.